 "Sounds good to me.
 A little paranoia never hurt anyone."

 Billy stayed behind in the graveyard while I walked the block and a half to my building.
 Nobody was on the street, although I did notice children doing homework on a dining room table in the ground floor flat beneath mine.
 They didn't look up.
 I waited in the foyer a few minutes, then I heard Billy's footsteps on the porch and he slipped in silently.

 We managed to get in my apartment without being seen.
 Evidently that was very important to Billy.
 My flat opened into a hall with the tiny bath on the left.
 At the end of the hall was a "living room": a single bed, two chairs, a small table, a TV.
 Off to one side was a doorway to a small kitchenette.
 Billy turned on the TV.

 "Just for a little masking noise."

 The program that came on was a dreadful call-in strip show from the UK.
-It featured comatose young women gyrating in their underwear while callers suggested lewd acts.
+It featured comatose young women with bad skin gyrating in their underwear while callers suggested lewd acts.

 "You're witnessing the fall of the British Empire, Billy."